← Back to ResourcesBreed Guides

 • Specific dog liability insurance: $300–$800/year for additional protection.
 Recommended for all large dog owners

-What Calgary Dobermans get surrendered for — and why you should adopt anyway
+What Calgary Dobermans get surrendered for, and why you should adopt anyway

 Top 3 surrender reasons in Calgary (beyond DCM medical):

-CRITICAL Calgary multi-species household consideration.
+Critical Calgary multi-species household consideration.
 Some adult Dobermans have intense prey drive that doesn't reliably resolve with training.

-SAFE multi-species protocol if attempting:
+Safe multi-species protocol if attempting:

 • Foster home assessment with cats first (rescue should disclose foster experience)

-• NEVER unsupervised in early months
+• Never unsupervised in the early months

 • Calgary force-free trainer assessment if uncertain